Not usually, but then again…

 Intentional or accidental differences

-OCR is rarely perfect.
-If you are supposed to type what you see, and OCR sees something else, you probably weren't typing if what you end up with includes the OCR mistakes.
-Is this a one or the letter l: l?
-Depending on the font being used, they might be virtually indistinguishable; only by understanding the context might you be able to understand.
-(And even then, in this example, there's no context to know which it really is.)
-OCR errors like this are common, and have patterns that are easy to look for and detect.
+Depending on the font, they might be virtually indistinguishable.
+Only through context might you be able to know.
+(And even then, in this example, there’s no context to give any clues.)
+OCR errors like this are common and have patterns that are easy to look for and detect.

-As we'll see in a moment, the error might be intentional.
-If I purposely misspell a word, give you an image of the text containing the word, and tell you to type what you see -- do you take that literally, and include the typo?
+As we’ll see in a moment, the error might be intentional.
+If I purposely misspell a word, give you an image of the text containing the word, and tell you to type what you see — do you take that literally and include the typo?
 Or do you fix the typo?
-A copy/paste will never fix a typo -- it'll copy exactly, and only, what was there to begin with.
+A copy/paste will never fix a typo — it’ll copy exactly and only what was there to begin with.

 The difference can be telling.